0r0boros/Bakuscan/replit.md

 ## Overview

 BakuScan is a mobile utility app built with React Native/Expo that allows users to scan and identify Bakugan toys from the original 2007-2012 run.
-The app uses AI-powered image recognition (OpenAI GPT-5 vision) to identify Bakugan toys, determine their series, attribute, rarity, and estimate market value.
+The app uses AI-powered image recognition (Groq Llama 3.2 90B Vision) to identify Bakugan toys, determine their series, attribute, rarity, and estimate market value.
 Users can maintain a local scan history and customize their experience through profile settings.

 ## User Preferences